chmanchester/chmanchester.github.io/test.md

 an alternate tuning, in this case G G D D D# D#, taken from  Sonic Youth's [tuning guide](http://www.sonicyouth.com/mustang/tab/tuning.html).
-The harmonics and behind the bridge tones of this tuning were notably used by Thurston Moore for *Bull in The Heather*.
-An impression reminiscent of the live version of the *Bull in the Heather* intro can be made by setting the effect to use the filtered signal only and playing selected muted harmonics.
-A distortion effect is applied after the modal filters in this example to further emphasize certain
+The harmonics and behind the bridge tones of this tuning were notably used by Thurston Moore for "Bull in The Heather".
+An impression reminiscent of the [live version](https://www.youtube.com/watch?v=ebVkCZ0Ei9Q) of the "Bull in the Heather" intro can be made by setting the effect to use the filtered signal only and playing selected muted harmonics:
-resonances:

 {% include sy.html %}